Emergency Eye Exams

 - Sudden vision loss or change in your vision

-- Sudden onset of floaters or flashes of light
+- Sudden appearance of visual floaters or light flashes

-- If your eye or eyelid has been punctured, try to cover the eye.
-For instance, if you have an elongated object stuck in your eye, use the bottom of a foam cup to stabilize the puncturing object.
+- Eye or Eyelid Punctures: Cover the injured eye gently.
+For instance, if you have an elongated object stuck in your eye, use the bottom of a foam cup to stabilize and cover the puncturing object.
 Do not rinse.